-The Research Compliance Assurance ensures that all institutional research programs as well as their employees comply with the rules and regulations of the national and international regulatory agencies (including those of MOPH, MOE, GLP, GMP, HIPAA, OHRP, OSHA).
-It requires that all institutional policies and procedures are being followed and that the performance of the institute meets the organization’s Standards of Conduct through the following committees:
+The Research Compliance Assurance ensures that all institutional research programs and their employees comply with the rules and regulations of the national and international regulatory agencies (including those of MOPH, MOE, GLP, GMP, HIPAA, OHRP, OSHA).
+It requires that all institutional policies and procedures are being followed and that the performance of the institute meets the organization’s standards of conduct through the following committees:

 a- Institutional Review Board (IRB)

 The Institutional Review Board (IRB) is responsible for assuring the ethical protection of the rights and welfare of human subjects from research risks.
 The IRB assures that all human research conducted under the auspices of QBRI are ethically and methodologically sound, as required under public law and most importantly, as expected - by public trust.
 The IRB is a highly professional committee that reviews and approves human research protocols of various disciplines and all related processes and documents to ensure that the rights and welfare of human subjects are protected above all other considerations.
 The IRB has the authority to approve, require modifications or disapprove all research activities that fall within their jurisdiction in conformity with all ethical foundations for the protection of human subjects.
 The IRB functions independently, to protect its ethical mission without compromise and without any perception of conflict of interest or undue influence of power.

 To comply with Qatari regulations concerning research involving human subjects, the QBRI Institutional Review Board has the assurance of: the Ministry of Public Health (MOPH) and the Wide Federal Assurance (WFA) of the Office for Human Research Protections (OHRP) of the US Department of Health and Human Services (DHHS).